-I walked out of the 7am Morning Flow yoga session and into the Bali sunshine feeling invigorated and energised.
+I walked out of the 7am Morning Flow yoga session and into the Bali sunshine of Ubud feeling invigorated and energised.
 My stiff waking muscles were now long and limber, my joints open, and my mind calm and refreshed.
 I was also feeling very virtuous and a little smug, given that I’m not even usually out of bed at this time.
 What a great way to start the day.
 This is Yogabarn.

 A friend had recommended this place to me long before I visited Bali.
 On arrival, it very much seemed to be the place to be for any yoga fan or the yoga-curious, and one of the main social epicentres of Ubud.
 I overheard more than one person say they chose their accommodation based on its proximity to Yogabarn, just as I had.
 Not strictly a resort, it offers rooms for the people attending its well-received detox retreats, who receive specially tailored yoga and meditation programmes.

 Accessed by an almost hidden path from one of Ubud’s main roads, Yoga Barn is set in its own green oasis, with ponds and wildlife, and natural wooden buildings and terraces reflecting its rustic name.
 The croaking and squawking of various creatures provides a cheerful accompaniment to the early morning class.